miile7/pylo-project/README.md

 A Python script for measuring magnetic domains, in particular Skyrmions, in the Lorentz Mode with transmission electron microscopes.

-The software is written for the JEOL NeoArm F200 with Gatan as the displaying software.
-It contains Events on image recording to add plugins that change the measuring behaviour
+The software is written for the JEOL NeoArm F200 with Gatan Microscopy Suite as the displaying software but can be extended to use any microscope.
+Also it comes with a command line view, that does not need Gatan Microscopy Suite.
-<sup>1</sup>.
-PyLo also contains the following security mechanisms:

-- When the Camera image gets an Intensity above 10.000 in more than 100px, the measurement will be stopped<sup>1</sup>
-- The operator will be asked to confirm the limits of the measurement types<sup>1</sup>

-<sup>1</sup>Not yet implemented
+PyLo provides an easy to understand GUI to create highly customizable measurement series to automatically record changes in magnetic orders.
+With the JEOL NeoArm F200, PyLo allows creating series over the tilt in x and y direction, the (de-)focus and the magnetic field applied by activating the objective lenses.

+PyLo is easily extended.
+It provides an Event system to hook in before or after specific actions.
+It allows to use and change all settings at any time.
+Also it provides an easy to use settings manager where plugins can add their settings which will be shown to the user before every measurement run.
+Microscopes and cameras can be customized or replaced by creating own classes that implement an interface.
+This way PyLo can deal with every microscope and camera.

+With PyLo there come two different views, one only usable in Gatans Microscopy Suite, the other one for using PyLo in the command line.
+Also here PyLo provides an easy to implement interface to create own views.

 ## Dependencies